India Pakistan: Production

 The film was announced by Vijay Antony in September 2013, when he revealed that he would work on the project alongside his commitment to another venture, Thirudan.
 Production works began soon after, though Vijay Antony concentrated on the release of his other production Salim (2014), before beginning his portions.
 Filming began in April 2014 and was shot straight for sixty days.

 Release

-The satellite rights of the film were sold to Zee Thamizh.
+The satellite rights of the film were sold to Zee Tamil.

 Soundtrack

+The soundtrack of the film is composed by Deena Devrajan.
+This marks the first Vijay Antony film to have a different music composer.